Anomaly Inflow and Gauge Group Topology in the 10d Sugimoto String Theory: Conclusions

 In this work, we focused on the role of 1- and 5-branes as a crucial bridge between the consistency of anomaly cancellation and the global gauge group structure in the Sugimoto model.
 Starting from the Green--Schwarz mechanism, we demonstrated how the $Sp(16)/\mathbb{Z}_2$ gauge group naturally emerges.
 This insight not only solidifies the anomaly cancellation mechanism but also opens avenues for exploring potential dualities with non-supersymmetric heterotic string theories.
 Such dualities, if rigorously established, could provide deeper insights into the landscape of consistent non-supersymmetric string models and their low-energy effective descriptions.
 Furthermore, the bottom-up approach applied here demonstrates the utility of anomaly inflow matching as a viable tool to constrain effective gauge theories coupled to gravity without supersymmetry, though certain restrictive assumptions about the worldvolume of the defects must be made.

 Looking forward, several directions merit further exploration.
 One interesting question concerns the worldvolume theory of the 5-branes in the Sugimoto model.
 Drawing inspiration from the supersymmetric type I cousins, which are known to give rise to 6d little string theories \cite{Aspinwall:1996vc, Intriligator:1997kq, Blum:1997fw, Blum:1997mm}, it is intriguing to speculate whether the 5-branes of the Sugimoto model can provide an explicit realization to non-supersymmetric versions of such exotic UV-complete 6d theories.
 If so, then the worldvolume anomaly found in Section \ref{sec:anomaly_inflow} along with the 4-form $Y^{(S)}_4$ necessary for the 6d GS-mechanism (which differs from type I) may play a vital role in their understanding.

-Another exciting direction is to scrutinize possible dualities to non-supersymmetric heterotic strings.
-As highlighted in Section \ref{sec:duality_evidence}, such dualities not only tie together the variety of different 10d non-supersymmetric string theories, but potentially also shed light onto the fate of the instabilities that plague these theories.
+Another exciting direction is to scrutinize possible dualities to non-supersymmetric heterotic strings, which parallel the well-known supersymmetric S-duality between heterotic strings and type I. We have provided evidence for such dualities, based on our results on the global form of the gauge group in the Sugimoto model and analogous results (though based on different methods) in non-supersymmetric heterotic models \cite{Fraiman:2023cpa}.
+As highlighted in Section \ref{sec:duality_evidence}, this would-be duality needs to account for the tachyonic states present on the heterotic side which, based on the supersymmetric intuitions, are expected to be mapped onto ``non-perturbative'' instabilities in the Sugimoto model.
+A crucial step in further corroborating this duality is therefore understanding the detailed relationship between the heterotic tachyons and the running dilaton potential of the Sugimoto model.

 Finally, the ``uniqueness'' of the Sugimoto model as the only consistent gravitational theory within certain classes of anomaly-free $Sp(16)/\mathbb{Z}_2$ gauge theories may be a first tantalizing hint towards ``String Universality'' or ``String Lamppost Principle'' \cite{Kumar:2009us, Adams:2010zy, Kim:2019vuc, Kim:2019ths, Cvetic:2020kuw, Montero:2020icj, Hamada:2021bbz, Bedroya:2021fbu, Hamada:2023zol} --- that all consistent effective quantum gravity theories have a string theory realization --- also in the non-supersymmetric landscape.
 With a better understanding of the charged defects developed in this work, the Sugimoto model may be a fruitful starting point for exploring these ideas.